 The Streamflow Restoration law requires watershed plans to include "estimates of the cumulative consumptive water use impacts over the subsequent twenty years, including withdrawals exempt from permitting under RCW 90.44.050" (RCW 90.94.030(3)(e)).
 The Final NEB Guidance states that, "Watershed plans must include a new consumptive water use estimate for each subbasin, and the technical basis for such estimate" (pg.
 7).
-This chapter provides the WRIA 9 Committee's projections of new domestic permit exempt well connections (hereafter referred to as PE wells) and their associated consumptive use for the 20-year planning horizon.
+This chapter provides the WRIA 9 Committee's projections of new permit-exempt domestic well connections (PE wells) and their associated consumptive use for the 20-year planning horizon.
 This chapter summarizes information from the technical memos (Appendices F and G) prepared for, and reviewed by, the WRIA 9 Committee.